Your source for Rosarito News, Rosarito Hotel Guide, Tourist Info, Rosarito Videos, Rosarito Images and much more!

 “Those of us who love this area and visit it often know that is not true,” Howard said.
 “But unfortunately the perception is seen as reality by many and it has badly hurt the economy and many people here.”

-“It’s also a great way to strengthen our relationship with clubs in Mexico,”
+“It’s also a great way to strengthen our relationship with clubs in Mexico,”he added.

 “Many members of California Rotary clubs and their families love this area and have enjoyed visiting here for decades.”